Deptford Power Station: Deptford East (Low Pressure)

 Sebastian de Ferranti was appointed to engineer the scheme, and the world's first central power station opened at Deptford in 1889.
 ‘Central’ means that it was remote from most of its consumers.
 To distinguish it from later adjacent developments, Ferranti's power station subsequently took the name Deptford East LP.
 It was pioneering not just because it was "central" but because of its unprecedented scale and high voltage.
 It was built on a 3-acre warehouse site called The Stowage which once belonged to the East India Company and was later used by the General Steam Navigation Company.
-There were initially two generators driven by two 1500 hp Hick, Hargreaves reciprocating steam engines, supplied by 24 boilers burning coal brought by collier from Newcastle.
-There were teething problems both at the power station and at the Grosvenor Gallery substation, resulting in lengthy shutdowns and loss of customers.
-Ferranti himself was sacked in 1891 and succeeded by G. W. Partridge as chief engineer.
-The plant was rebuilt with steam turbines and other improvements, and electricity supply eventually became reliable.
-Demand increased steadily with customers supplied through different systems as follows: